tidalmigrations/tidalmigrations.github.io/pages/api/importing_to_excel.md

 however if you have additional information you can add fields for a record and also track those.
 If this is the case you should do this before you import your data.

-You can read more about how to do this here. < CANT ACCESS LINK FROM ZENDESK

 ## Importing your data

 - Select the data type you wish to import.